Happy Bhag Jayegi: Release

+Happy Bhag Jayegi was released theatrically in India on 19 August 2016.

 Reception

 Critical response

 Happy Bhag Jayegi received a mixed response from film critics.
 Rohit Vats of the Hindustan Times praised the film, writing that the "supply of situational comedy won't end till you leave the theatre", and added that although the idea initially seems "far-fetched", the build-up to the film's climax dispelled his doubts.
 Nandini Ramnath of Scroll.in similarly said the film "survives its manufactured premise", "has enough momentum to steer it through even its most unmanageable manoeuvres", and "sprints hilariously to the victory podium".
 The view was also shared by Rajeev Masand who was appreciative of the film's comic elements in his review for News18; he wrote that the film is "mostly fun despite its shortcomings, because the humor [was] earned".
 Writing for the Deccan Chronicle, Rohit Bhatnagar dubbed the production a "perfect family entertainer" and called it Aziz's best work.
 Similarly, The Wire critic Tanul Thakur attributed the film's appeal to Aziz's "honest" writing and attention to detail, noting it showed that "[Aziz] is invested and, more importantly, cares about his story".
 Both India Today's Suhani Singh and The Hindu's Namrata Joshi also praised the refreshing treatment of relationship between India and Pakistan in the film.